BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 Sexual reproduction

 The antheridia develop on the lateral branches at their ends shortly before the formation of oogonia.
-The portion of the thallus giving rise to antheridium possesses abundance of cytoplasm chloroplasts and nuclei.
+The portion of the thallus giving rise to antheridium possesses an abundance of cytoplasm chloroplasts and nuclei.
 The slender hook like antheridium develops having a pore at its distal end.
 A septum develops just beneath the curved portion.
-The nuclei divide again and again mitotically and around each nucleus cytoplasm is deposited and each get metamorphosed in a biflagellate antherozoid.
+The nuclei divide again and again mitotically and around each nucleus cytoplasm is deposited and each gets metamorphosed in a biflagellate antherozoid.
 These antherozoids are liberated through an apical round opening of antheridium.

 Fertilization

 The several antherozoids on liberation try to enter the oogonium but one of them penetrates the egg.
-The fusion results in the formation of zygote or oospore.
+The fusion results in the formation of a zygote or oospore.

 Germination of Zygote